-The Company's compensation policies and decisions during fiscal year 2016 were influenced by a variety of factors, including the fluctuating macroeconomic conditions within our industry and market, the NEO's individual experience, level of responsibility and performance as part of the Company's senior management team, the recommendation of our CEO (as applicable) and the Pearl Meyer Study (as defined below), as well as the continued achievements of the Company's stock performance and new branch openings.
-Based on these factors, the Compensation Committee (the "Committee") approved salary increases and bonuses for 2016 for each of the NEOs (as further described below).
+The Company's compensation policies and decisions during fiscal year 2017 were influenced by a variety of factors, including the macroeconomic conditions within our industry and market, the NEO's individual experience, level of responsibility and performance as part of the Company's senior management team, the recommendation of our CEO (as applicable) and the Pearl Meyer Study (as defined below), as well as the continued achievements of the Company and executive management team as a whole, including in such areas as operations, cash management, the Company's stock performance, new branch openings and the Company's other growth initiatives.
+Based on these factors, the Compensation Committee (the "Committee") approved salary increases and bonuses for 2017 for each of the NEOs (as further described below).